Skip to main content

 • stability

-The game is praised for its exceptional stability, with users reporting no frame drops, bugs, or crashes, and smooth performance across various platforms, including Linux and Steam Deck.
-Overall, it is considered a reliable experience without the typical issues associated with open-world games.
+Overall, the game demonstrates excellent stability, with users reporting no frame drops, bugs, or crashes, and smooth performance across platforms, including Linux and Steam Deck.
+While one collectible's conditions may be unclear, it is not considered a significant issue.

 • “The game runs great on Linux, for those who care.”